 The Virtual School for Looked After Children is not a teaching institution.
 It is “a model by which the LA provides services and support for the education of looked after children and a constructive challenge to those providing the services”.
-It works closely and in partnership with Schools, Health, Information, Advice and Guidance (Connexions) and Social Care so that there is a holistic and comprehensive approach to the support of Looked After Children in all areas of their lives.
+It works closely and in partnership with Schools, Health, Information, Advice and Guidance (Youth Support Connexions Service) and Social Care so that there is a holistic and comprehensive approach to the support of Looked After Children in all areas of their lives.

-Our overall aim is to help produce better educational outcomes, and enhanced personal and social development in the context of Every Child Matters, so that our looked after children have better life chances.
+Our overall aim is to help produce better educational outcomes, and enhanced personal and social development, so that our looked after children have better life chances.

 Our specific objectives which together will help us achieve this aim are reflected by the targets that we set ourselves each year, i.e. seeking continuous improvement in the number of looked after students who: